Lullabot/github-pm/README.md

 ### Issue Tags

-Tags are a simple and effective way to add meta data to your issues.
-A lot of systems tend to create fields and categories with various values in an effort to allow you finite control of the meta data for an issue.
+Tags are a simple and effective way to add metadata to your issues.
+A lot of systems tend to create fields and categories with various values in an effort to allow you finite control of the metadata for an issue.
 I've found the simple tagging system that GitHub employs to be very efficient and more flexible.

 GitHub comes with a few tags by default: bug, duplicate, enhancement, invalid,